pattan9955/tp/docs/DeveloperGuide.md

 **MSS**

-1.  `User` requests to delete a specific ingredient by specifying its name and expiry date.
+1.  `User` requests to delete a specific ingredient by specifying its index.
 2.  `Fridgy` removes the full quantity of the ingredient.

     Use case ends.